General Terms and Conditions

 4. The teaching day is divided equally into the four areas of study.
 (See “Four Areas of Study.)”

-5. There is a 20 minute break for refreshments.
+5. There is a short break for refreshments.

 Qualification and Extended Study